Philately: Nineteenth century

 As a collection field, philately appeared after the introduction of the postage stamps in 1840, but did not gain large attraction until the mid-1850s.
-In the U.S., early collectors of stamps were known as 'stamp gatherers'.
-The United States Postal Service re-issued stamps in 1875 due to public demand for 'old stamps', including those from before the American Civil War.
-Some authors believe that the first philatelist appeared on the day of the release of the world's first postage stamp, dated to 6 May 1840, when the Liverson, Denby and Lavie London law office sent a letter to Scotland franked with ten uncut Penny Blacks, stamped with the postmark "LS.6MY6.
+In the U.S., early collectors of stamps were known as "stamp gatherers".
+The United States Post Office Department re-issued stamps in 1875 due to public demand for 'old stamps', including those from before the American Civil War.
+Some authors believe that the first philatelist appeared on the day of the release of the world's first postage stamp, dated to May 6th, 1840, when the Liverson, Denby and Lavie London law office sent a letter to Scotland franked with ten uncut Penny Blacks, stamped with the postmark "LS.6MY6.
 1840."
-In 1992 at an auction in Zurich, this envelope was sold for 690,000 francs.
+In 1992, at an auction in Zürich, this envelope was sold for 690,000 francs.

 Already in 1846, cases of collecting stamps in large numbers were known in England.
 However, without reason for collection, stamps at this time were used for pasting wallpaper.
 The first philatelist is considered to be a postmaster going by the name Mansen, who lived in Paris, and in 1855 had sold his collection, which contained almost all the postage stamps issued by that time.
 The stamp merchant and second-hand book dealer Edard de Laplante bought it, recognizing the definitive collector's worth of the postage stamp.
 Due to the boom in popularity and news of this transaction, stamp merchants like Laplante began to emerge.

-Towards the end of the 19th century stamp collecting reached hundreds of thousands of people of all classes.
-Even some states had collections of postage stamps, for example, England, Germany, France, Bavaria, and Bulgaria.
-In countries who held national collections, museums were built to dedicate that nation's history with philately, and the first such appeared in Germany, France, and Bulgaria.
+Towards the end of the 19th century, stamp collecting reached hundreds of thousands of people of all classes.
+Some countries had collections of postage stamps – for example, England, Germany, France, Bavaria, and Bulgaria.
+In countries which held national collections, museums dedicated to the nation's history with philately were founded, and the first such appeared in Germany, France, and Bulgaria.
 Allegedly, the first of these museums housed the collection of the British Museum, curated by MP Thomas Tapling and bequeathed to the Museum in 1891.
 The Museum für Kommunikation Berlin also had an extensive collection of stamps.
-The largest collection of the time belonged to Baron Philipp von Ferrary in Paris.
+The largest private collection of the time belonged to Philipp von Ferrary in Paris.

 As the number of postage stamp issues increased every year, collection became progressively difficult.
 Therefore, from the early 1880s, "collector experts" appeared, specializing their collection to only one part of the world, a group of nations, or even only one.